Academic Policies and Procedures for Graduate Students[ top ]

 It is the responsibility of the student and supervising professors to know the rules and procedures leading to completion of the degree pursued, but it is always wise for each student to take primary responsibility for meeting deadlines and ensuring his or her own progress.

-The general grading system of the Graduate School applies to all graduate-level courses offered in the Harpur College of Arts and Sciences, the Decker School of Nursing (DSON), the College of Community and Public Affairs, the School of Management, the Thomas J. Watson School of Engineering and Applied Science and the Graduate School.
+The general grading system of the Graduate School applies to all graduate-level courses offered in Harpur College of Arts and Sciences, Decker College of Nursing and Health Sciences, College of Community and Public Affairs (CCPA), School of Management (SOM), Thomas J. Watson School of Engineering and Applied Science and the Graduate School.
 Grades are on a letter scale: A through C– and F. The School of Pharmacy and Pharmaceutical Sciences (SOPPS) uses a slightly different letter scale: A through C-, D and F.

 Grades of S (satisfactory) and U (unsatisfactory) may be used in a limited number of cases, described below, for which no greater precision in grading is required.
 The grades of S and U are not assigned numerical value and thus are not averaged in with other grades in computing grade-point averages.
 A grade of S denotes a minimum level of academic performance equivalent to at least a B.